Water Heater Disposal and Recycling

 Where is Your Nearest Center to Me?

-We have two centers in Atlanta.
-You’ll find North Fulton Metals off Hembree Road, near Roswell Recycling Center in Alpharetta, GA.
-Our second location, South Fulton Metals, is in College Park off Roosevelt Highway.
+We have three centers in Atlanta.
+You’ll find our first location off Hembree Road, near Roswell Recycling Center in Alpharetta, GA ,our second location is in College Park off Roosevelt Highway and the third is in Lithonia on Randall Rd.
 We’re open Monday through Saturday, paying top dollar and buying up and scrapping metal six days a week.
 We have various sizes of roll-off containers for bulk and industrial recycling clients to handle all your recycling needs.
 For domestic clients, we can make pickups at a place convenient for you.

 To rid yourself of your old water heater, contact our center that’s closest to you.
 Though no one buys scrap without examining it first, give us a call today, and our staff will immediately provide you with information on our prices for the most common materials.
 We may ask for more details and pictures to give you a more accurate price.
 For free expert consultation, contact us today and find solutions to your scrap recycling and disposal needs.